Support during pregnancy and early parenting

 Who we serve

 Research shows that nearly one in seven women experience mood or anxiety problems during pregnancy and after delivery.
-It is very common for moms to get the "baby blues," a two-week period where new mothers have mood swings, exhaustion, sleep problems and crying spells.
-If the baby blues worsen or last longer than two weeks after giving birth, a woman may have a perinatal mood or anxiety disorder, which are common and treatable.
+It is very common for caregivers to get the "baby blues," a two-week period when parents and caregivers have mood swings, exhaustion, sleep problems and crying spells.
+If the baby blues worsen or last longer than two weeks after birth, the caregiver may have a perinatal mood or anxiety disorder, which are common and highly treatable concerns.

 The following may be signs of mood and anxiety disorders during pregnancy and after delivery: